kzar/davemail/README.md

 - Figure out algorithm to fix broken line wrapping in Rietveld emails.
 - Figure out why forwarded messages sometimes get mangled.
 - Ditch webmail / mobile email completely?!
-- [Set up imapnotify to trigger mbsync, rather than polling.][10]
+- [Set up imapnotify to trigger mbsync, rather than polling.][11]
 - If sending fails and the mail is later sent from the msmtp queue the Fcc copy to the Sent folder is not written.
 - Sending emails using msmtp blocks Emacs, which sucks when the connection to Fastmail is slow.
-- Remove hard-coded paths to password gpg files somehow.
 - Finish the old message archiving functionality?
 - Figure out how to delete mails from Gmail properly and fix the folder to tag mapping there.
-- Perhaps replace some of davemail.py with [imapfilter][11]?
+- Perhaps replace some of davemail.py with [imapfilter][12]?
-- Somehow have notmuch make use of my contacts from Gmail / Fastmail locally, instead of rely on the email database.
+- Have notmuch use my local copy of my contacts [for address completion][13] as well as the notmuch database.
+(See `notmuch-address-command`.)

 [1]: https://fastmail.com
 [2]: http://isync.sourceforge.net/mbsync.html